sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 Functionality:

-- retrieve data about the user who is logged in
+- retrieve data about the users, posts, links, photos, videos, live videos, albums, events, groups
-- TODO
+- post in events, groups and on users profile
+- modify users profile, video and live video
+- delete photos, videos and live videos

 ## Requirements

-### Legal
+### <a name="legal_requirements"></a>Legal

 By using this API you accept the Terms and Conditions of all of the included social media APIs: